 This makes virtual event marketing even more authentic: the interaction between you and your audience.
 And what’s more interesting is that you can use this interaction to market your future events!
 Tag them with a quote, photo, or video snippet of what transpired to help attendees to retain everything they learned.

-If it’s a live commerce event, you can also use a live shopping platform with built-in engagement features like lucky draws, chat, games, etc.
+If it’s a live commerce event, you can also use live shopping platforms with built-in engagement features like lucky draws, chat, games, etc.

 Consider a social media takeover on the day of your virtual event to maximize your brand’s exposure.